Perverse sheaves of categories and some applications: Introduction

-In their seminal work \cite{ks1}, Kapranov and Schectman observed that if vector spaces are replaced by categories, and linear maps are replaced by functors then one may obtain a notion of perverse sheaves with values in dg categories.
-The correct analogue of Equation \ref{eq:inverses} and the existence of $\mathrm{can}_i$ is that the functors $F_i$ be {\it spherical} in the sense of Anno and Logvinenko \cite{al}.
-The data of a choice of points $\{p_1,\dots , p_k\}$, pretriangulated dg categories $\mathscr{C}$ and $\mathscr{A}_1,\dots, \mathscr{A}_k$, spherical functors $F_i : \mathscr{A}_i \rightarrow \mathscr{C}$ and a certain graph $K$ embedded into the disc is called a ($K$-coordinatized) {\it perverse schober}.
-Recently, Donovan \cite{don} has applied perverse schobers to the study of GIT wallcrossings.
+In their seminal work \cite{ks1}, Kapranov and Schechtman observed that one may obtain a notion of perverse sheaves on a disc with values in dg categories by replacing the vector spaces $\phi_i$ with a triangulated dg categories $\mathscr{A}_i$, the category $\psi$ with a triangulated dg category $\mathscr{C}$, and linear maps with functors $F_i : \mathscr{C} \rightarrow \mathscr{A}_i$.
+The correct analogue of Equation \ref{eq:inverses} and the existence of $\mathrm{can}_i$ is that the functors $F_i$ are \emph{spherical} in the sense of Anno and Logvinenko \cite{al}.
+The data of a choice of points $\{p_1,\dots , p_k\}$, pretriangulated dg categories $\mathscr{C}$ and $\mathscr{A}_1,\dots, \mathscr{A}_k$, spherical functors $F_i : \mathscr{A}_i \rightarrow \mathscr{C}$ and a certain graph $K$ embedded into the disc is called a ($K$-coordinatized) \emph{ perverse schober}.
+Recently, Donovan \cite{don} has applied perverse schobers to the study of GIT wall crossings.

-Despite the fact that perverse schobers are rather recent inventions, the structure that they describe has appeared in several guises over past few decades.
+Despite the fact that perverse schobers are a rather recent invention, the structure that they describe has appeared in several guises over past few decades.
 Odeskii and Feigin \cite{of}, following Sklyanin \cite{Skly} developed a theory of certain graded rings called Sklyanin algebras which are flat deformations of a polynomial ring in $n$ variables and whose Hilbert series coincide with those of the coordinate ring of $\mathbb{P}^n$.
 These algebras are often specified by the data of an elliptic curve $E$ along with a pair of line bundles on them of degree $n+1$, and are denoted $A_n(E,\mathscr{L}_1,\mathscr{L}_2)$ in this introduction.